akuklev/HOCC/README.md

 `FiniteVec[T,0][m]` whenever `n < m` and we want trailing zeroes to be ignored, i.e. sequences `(x :: y :: z)` and `(x :: y :: z :: 0)` to be equal.

----

-**WARNING: THE REST OF THIS SECTION HAS TO BE REWRITTEN AFTER THE PREVIOUS SECTION HAS BEEN COMPLETED
+**WARNING: THE REST OF THIS SECTION HAS TO BE REWRITTEN AFTER THE PREVIOUS SECTION HAS BEEN COMPLETED**

 <!--

   In order to get there let us define the following index:
   ```
   #Index NatBound